Skip to main content

 • Updates user profile attributes

-• Deactivates LinearB users when deactivated in Okta
+• Deactivates LinearB users when they are disabled in Okta

 • Keeps identity data centralized and consistent